Where will my Graduation and Awards Ceremony be held?

 What if I want to bring more than two guests?

 Each Graduand/Diplomate will be allocated 2 guest tickets.
-If extra tickets are available for your ceremony you will be sent details of how to apply for them.
+You can request extra tickets when you register your attendance, but we cannot guarantee you will receive them.
 Admittance is by ticket only.

 When will I receive my tickets?